golemfactory/golem-sdk-task-executor/README.md

 ## Debugging

 The library uses the [debug](https://www.npmjs.com/package/debug) package to provide debug logs.
-To enable them, set the `DEBUG` environment variable to `golem-js:*` or `golem-js:market:*` to see all logs or only the market-related ones, respectively.
+To enable them, set the `DEBUG` environment variable to `task-executor:*` to see the related log lines.
 For more information, please refer to the [debug package documentation](https://www.npmjs.com/package/debug).

 ## Testing